Transferring to Wilkes

 To graduate, all transfer students must complete a minimum of 30 credits (exclusive of advanced placement credit awarded by Wilkes) and a minimum of 50% of their major field credits at Wilkes University.

 All transfer students must satisfy the University's General Education Requirements.
 (See section below titled General Education Requirements for an explanation of these requirements.)
 In order to accommodate the large number of incoming transfer students, however, the University makes every effort to apply courses and credits that are transferred into the institution in satisfaction of these General Education Requirements or to make other accommodations to ease the transition from one institution to another.
 For example, students who transfer certain science courses or sequences of science courses into Wilkes may be permitted to substitute these courses or sequences for the particular courses listed in Area II of the General Education Requirements.
 Substitution of courses or sequences of courses to satisfy the Wilkes University General Education Requirements is not automatic and is dependent upon a complete review and analysis of submitted transcripts (and other pertinent documentation as requested).
 Transfer students and potential transfer students are, therefore, urged to consult with the Admissions Office on these matters.

 Grades earned in courses accepted for transfer are not included in the computation of the cumulative grade point average earned at Wilkes University.

-Transfer students should consult the section on Graduation Requirements below for an explanation of institution-wide graduation requirements.
+Transfer students should consult the undegraduate bulletin Graduation Requirements for an explanation of institution-wide graduation requirements.for an explanation of institution-wide graduation requirements.